jimward1963/PythonProject2018/README.md

 The python program developed calculates the mean, maximum value, minimun value and standard deviation of each of the columns of 4 features measured.
 It also provides graphical information in the form of 4 histograms of the measured features.
 The vertical axes show the Frequency ranges, while the horizontal axes show the Values.
+The Python package numpy was imported into the program to calculate the statistics for the 4 columns.
+The package matplotlib was imported to generate the histogram charts.
+A reference is provided of a method of assigning labels on the axes of the histogram charts and chart titles.

 ### To run the program